Pat-Vdv/Aude/README.md

 # Authors

-Main Author: Raphaël Jakse (UJF) : raphael dot jakse at univ-grenoble-alpes dot fr Supervised by Yliès Falcone : ylies dot falcone at univ-grenoble-alpes dot fr
+Main author: Raphaël Jakse (UGA) : raphael dot jakse at univ-grenoble-alpes dot fr Supervised by Yliès Falcone : ylies dot falcone at univ-grenoble-alpes dot fr

 This program was started as a personal project around November 2012.
 The main